Recruitment & probation

 If you are creating a new post, there are job description templates which can assist you in defining the role:

 If your post is more specific than the templates, it may require either job matching or evaluation using a panel.
-HR will be able to advise you further on this requirement and ensure your role is evaluated at the earliest opportunity.
+Your Senior HR Officer will be able to advise you further on this requirement and ensure your role is evaluated at the earliest opportunity.

 More information about the university’s commitment to redeployment can be found here.

 Once you have received approval and confirmed the grade through evaluation (if necessary), you can request to advertise the post.
-HR will place your advert on the University website, jobs.ac.uk and Job Centre Plus as standard.
+Recruitment will place your advert on the University website, jobs.ac.uk and Find a Job as standard.

 You can select to advertise internally only or both internally and externally.
 The minimum recommended advert duration is two weeks or one week if you are advertising internally only.